-- Use anti-virus software and configure it to automatically update,
+- Use anti-virus software and configure it to automatically update.

-- Protect passwords used to access University information; consider using a password manager,
+- Protect passwords and consider using a password manager.

-- Don’t use the “remember my password” feature when accessing University information,
+- Don’t use the “remember my password” feature when accessing University information.

-- If you can avoid it, don’t store University information on non-UW devices,
+- If you can avoid it, don’t store University information on non-UW devices.

-- Delete locally saved files on public or shared computers,
+- Delete locally saved files on public or shared computers.

-- Keep others from viewing the screen on devices when accessing University information,
+- Keep others from viewing the screen on devices when accessing University information.

-- You should not consider your online activity to be private when using public or shared Wi-Fi or computers,
+- You should not consider your online activity to be private when using public or shared Wi-Fi or computers.

 - If a device containing University information is lost, stolen, or compromised report the incident to the appropriate delegated authority.

 This list is not exhaustive.
 Other information security settings may apply to the particular operating system, information system, network, or device you are using.